Manly Dam Geography Excursion

 Syllabus outcomes from this field trip

-GE4-3 A student explains how interactions and connections between people, places and environments result in change
+- GE5-3 analyses the effect of interactions and connections between people, places and environments

-GE4-5 A student discusses management of places and environments for their sustainability
+- GE5-5 assesses management strategies for places and environments for their sustainability

-GE4-7 A student acquires and processes geographical information by selecting and using geographical tools for inquiry
+- GE5-7 acquires and processes geographical information by selecting and using appropriate and relevant geographical tools for inquiry

-GE4-8 A student communicates geographical information using a variety of strategies
+- GE5-8 communicates geographical information to a range of audiences using a variety of strategies

 Whats included in the Excursion?